 PUBG Mobile Lite for Android has garnered more than one hundred million downloads across the globe.
 The new PUBG Mobile Lite version is targeted towards Android devices which weren’t compatible with the original PUBG Mobile.

-The only big difference between PUBG mobile lite version and PUBG Mobile is that lite version can have maximum 40 players at one point in time, instead of 100 players in the full-fledged version.
+There are multiple key differences between PUBG mobile lite version and standard PUBG Mobile.
+First, the lite version can only have a maximum of 60 players at one point in time, instead of 100 players in the full-fledged version.
 Also, the size of the map has been reduced.

 Tencent claims the Unreal Engine 4 can deliver “jaw-dropping visual experience,” coupled with high-quality audio and 3D sound effects.
 The game has an advanced anti-cheat system for fair matches between PUBG Lite players.

 However, while reviewing, we noticed that the game offers downgraded colors and graphics compared to standard PUBG Mobile.
 In the settings menu of PUBG Mobile Lite, there is no Graphics tab and you can’t change the visuals of the game.